Edit

 throw Global::error("@SYS98765");

-The static methods on the Global class can be called without the Global:: prefix.
-For example, the Global::error method can be called like this.
+You can call the static methods on the Global class without the Global:: prefix.
+For example, you can call the Global::error method like this.

-Also in Platform update 31 or later, the throw keyword can be used by itself inside a catch block.
-In such a case, throw will behave like the rethrow statement in C#.
-The original exception, exception message and its context such as call stack will be rethrown and be available to any catch statements in calling code.
+Use the throw keyword by itself inside a catch block.
+In this case, throw behaves like the rethrow statement in C#.
+The original exception, exception message, and its context such as call stack are rethrown and available to any catch statements in calling code.

 try